Synthetixio/synthetix/docs/contracts/Migrations.md

 # Migrations

-## Notes

-Synthetix uses [Truffle migrations](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) to perform system upgrades.
+Synthetix uses Truffle migrations to perform system upgrades.
 Consequently, migrations contracts are deployed to manage versioning.

+See the [Truffle documentation](https://www.trufflesuite.com/docs/truffle/getting-started/running-migrations) for more details.